top of page

 • Ethical standards.
 Do they have a code of conduct and a way to maintain integrity of the cert process?
 They should.

-1. Information Systems and Cybersecurity.
-For very good reasons, cybersecurity (and IT more broadly) are exploding fields.
+For very good reasons, cybersecurity (and IT more broadly) is an exploding field.
 There can be high stakes and a need to keep up with constantly evolving technology.
 Some four-year universities and community colleges offer academic degrees in cybersecurity.
-There are also many available certificates:

-1. Project Management.
 Many companies have a particular management modality that they love.
 Agile.
 Waterfall.
 Six Sigma.
 Getting certified in the best practices of a specific management methodology can give you a big hiring advantage, whether you’re a trainer for that methodology or just integrating into an organization that relies on it.
 These certificates are proof that you speak the organization’s “language.”

-1. Data and Analytics.
 This is another field that is growing exponentially both within academia and far beyond it.
 In a culture that absolutely loves the concept of empirical proof, and uses data analysis to do the proving, you can give yourself a significant advantage with a certification or certificate in data science or analytics.

-1. Healthcare.
 Fun fact: it’s incredibly difficult to get into nursing school right now, and the main reason for that is that there aren’t enough instructors to handle the prospective students.
 The “our healthcare system is broken” cry isn’t random—the healthcare sector desperately needs changemakers at every level.
 Would you like to be poised to enact some of that change?
 Consider the certifications below.

-1. Finance and Accounting.
 So, you’d like people to trust you with their money, eh?
 Whether you’re in banking, part of a large organization’s finance department or a solo practitioner operating as a financial planner for individuals, certification in your field is huge.

-1. Human Resources.
 Whether you’re trying to enter the HR world or have worked within it for years, certifications can telegraph to your employer or prospective employer that you absolutely know what you’re doing.
 It can also give you a major up-leveling in things like conflict management or the peskier details of corporate benefits.
 Your confidence and morale will benefit.
 Your paycheck probably will, too.

-So, to certify or not to certify?
 In general, it’s anywhere from “mandatory” to “a really good idea,” depending on your industry.
 It’s good for you reputationally and it will almost invariably make you better at your job if you adopt (and keep) a learning mindset.
 Whether you’re launching a solo business or just trying to score a promotion, these certifications telegraph to others that you have earned expertise in your field and are to be taken seriously.

 However, in fields where it is possible to practice without certification, you shouldn’t necessarily let your lack of certification stop you from taking the next step in your career—especially if you’re counting every penny, because certifications generally require some investment in higher learning.

-At IACC, we actively encourage people to take on clients while they’re still uncertified—it’s explicitly part of our program, because it’s critical to get boots-on-the-ground experience working one on one with job seekers.
-And there are many professions where it’s perfectly reasonable to start doing something you know how to do, and charging for it, without tackling certification upfront (one of my former clients used her love of teenagers and her decades of experience with academia and publishing to hang a shingle as a college admissions advisor.
-Five years later she’s finally getting around to certification—purely as a continuing education issue, not because she’s struggling to get clients or good student outcomes; she has both in abundance).
-In plenty of professions it’s a nice extra layer of validation and learning, not a hard and fast requirement.
-Whether it’s strictly required or not, though, getting your skills validated by a legitimate certifying organization won’t hurt you—and it can seriously help.
+And there are many professions where it’s perfectly reasonable to start doing something you know how to do and charging for it without tackling certification upfront (one of my former clients used her love of teenagers and her decades of experience with academia and publishing to hang a shingle as a college admissions advisor.
+Five years later, she’s finally getting around to certification—purely as a continuing education issue, not because she’s struggling to get clients or good student outcomes; she has both in abundance).

 bottom of page